 “Sorry hubby, but the kids took all my energy today so you get this angry tired monster instead.”

 So there we have it.
 Is it possible to still be a fun mum and a cool, loving, carefree wife as well?
 Yes it is, with balance.
 Balance – that magical word.

 But it doesn’t have to be a myth or so I’ve been told.
 Finding that balance between a good mum and a good wife takes time and effort, so I’ve been told.
 I clearly don’t have the answers or advice for you.

-But these articles might help:Invitation Hey you!
-You're invited by Jody to join the Stay at Home Mum survey panel with her!
-Earn an income, give your opinion, and have a voice from home!
+But these articles might help:Click below to join our survey panel!
+Earn CASH, give your opinion, and have a voice from home!